-This rule is based on a review of current residential construction practices in Vermont and incorporates more stringent insulation, window u-values, and air leakage rates, as well as 2021 IECC requirements.
-The primary substantive differences between the 2020 VT RBES and the proposed 2023 VT RBES is the requirement for continuous wall insulation and balanced ventilation.
-Also points were added for the following measures: Demand Response (DR) enabled appliances, higher insulation levels, more efficient mechanical ventilation systems, better windows, and points for selecting low embodied carbon insulation materials.
+This rule is based on a review of current residential construction practices in Vermont and incorporates more stringent insulation and air leakage rates, as well as

+2021 IECC requirements.
+The primary substantive differences between the 2020 RBES and the proposed 2023 RBES is the requirement for balanced ventilation and more stringent air leakage rates.
+Also points were added for the following measures: Demand Response (DR) enabled appliances, higher insulation levels, more efficient mechanical ventilation systems, better windows, solar ready, and points for selecting low embodied carbon insulation materials.

 Each of these provisions has been reviewed by builders, architects and building scientists for technical feasibility and impacts on energy use, building durability and indoor air quality.